Receiving document data (d.velop smart invoice)

 Request

 successful | Boolean.
 Mandatory.
 Indicates whether the transfer was successful.
-If you enter false here, you must also send the error object.
-If you enter true, you must not send the error object. |
+If you enter false here, you must also send the error object (error).
+With true this is not required. |

-error | If errors occur, you can save error messages in various languages.
+error | You can save error messages in various languages.
 The languages German and English are mandatory.
 Messages entered here are displayed for the end user. |

 /smartinvoice